agentic-hub/server/README.md

 - `profiles`: User profiles
 - `integrations`: Available API integrations
-- `credentials`: Encrypted user credentials for integrations
-- `api_connections`: Active connections between users and APIs
-- `api_logs`: Logs of API requests and responses
+- `user_integrations`: User connections to integrations with encrypted credentials
+- `oauth_states`: Temporary storage for OAuth state parameters
+- `oauth_credentials`: Temporary storage for OAuth credentials

 ## OAuth Flow

 1. User initiates OAuth flow from the UI
-2. Server redirects to the provider's authorization page
+2. Edge Function redirects to the provider's authorization page
 3. Provider redirects back to our callback URL
-4. Server stores credentials temporarily with a unique ID
+4. Edge Function stores credentials temporarily with a unique ID
 5. Client retrieves credentials and saves them to the database with encryption

+## Edge Functions

+The application uses Supabase Edge Functions for all backend functionality:

+- `oauth`: Handles OAuth initialization and callback
+- `api`: Handles API endpoints for credentials, scopes, and user integrations

+See the [Edge Functions README](supabase/functions/README.md) for more details.

 ## Development

 ### Adding a New Integration

-1. Add the provider configuration in `server/index.js`
+1. Add the provider configuration in `supabase/functions/oauth/index.ts`
-2. Add OAuth credentials to `.env`
+2. Add OAuth credentials to Supabase environment variables
 3. Add the integration to the database

 ### Modifying Encryption

-The encryption implementation uses `crypto-js` with AES encryption.
+The encryption implementation uses database functions with pgcrypto.
 To modify:

-1. Update the encryption/decryption functions in `server/index.js`
+1. Update the encryption/decryption functions in the database migrations
-2. Ensure the `ENCRYPTION_KEY` environment variable is set
+2. Ensure the encryption keys are properly set in Supabase environment variables

 ## License